Getting an Instant Offer Real Estate Deal For Your Home

 iBuying companies are unique because they use technology to make offers on homes faster and to streamline the closing process.
 Here’s how they do it:

-Automated valuations (AVMs): An AVM is one of the defining characteristics of an iBuyer company, which uses proprietary algorithms and models to determine what a home is worth before making an instant offer.
+Automated Valuation Models (AVMs): An AVM is one of the defining characteristics of an iBuyer company, which uses proprietary algorithms and models to determine what a home is worth before making an instant offer.
 The company employs software to aggregate numerous data points from public records, property listings, and other databases.
-An algorithm then uses that data to predict a property’s market value in moments.
+An algorithm then uses that data to predict a property’s market value.

 Digital closing: In addition to offering homeowners an alternative to a traditional home sale, much of closing your sale with an iBuyer may be digital with electronic signatures and contracts.
 In some states, homeowners can remotely notarize their documents.

-Selling a home in excellent condition: iBuyers prefer homes in great condition since they want to sell the home for profit with little time or investment on their part.
+Sale of a home in excellent condition: iBuyers prefer homes in great condition because they want to sell the home for profit with little time or investment.

 Speed and convenience: While house flippers often make offers on homes that need some work, iBuyers generally aren’t focused solely on homeowners who need a bailout.
 Instead, iBuyers offer a digital alternative to sell your home.
 Oftentimes, your timeline and your house’s condition will help you choose which offer is best for you.